 1. University card form and arrival information

+If you accept the University’s offer of a place you will enter into a contract with the University.
 Once you have met the conditions of your offer, you will be sent a University card form to sign and return together with a passport photograph.
-If you accept the offer you will enter into a contract with the University.
 You may also receive college contractual documents and arrival information at this time.
 To make sure that you receive important documentation promptly, please notify your college or department of any changes to the contact details and email address you supplied during the admissions process.

 2. Access to IT facilities

 Once you have signed and returned your University card form, and in advance of the start of term, you will be sent your University of Oxford Single Sign On IT account details, giving you access to central IT services.
-Information on the services available, your Oxford email account, and how to set up your IT access, is available on the Welcome to IT web pages.
+Information on the services available, your Oxford email account, and how to set up your IT access, is available on the Getting started with IT web pages.

 3. Starting your University registration process